Who are we?

 In August 2020, Mezumenet released its fifth studio album, Imperium!
-It is available on all streaming platforms, and physical copies will be available soon!
+It is available on all streaming platforms.

-Physical copies for our second-most recent CD, So Mezterday can be purchased by request via email for $15.
+Physical copies for Imperium and our four prior albums, So Mezterday, Mezcellaneous, Mezmerized, and Mezzin' Around, can be purchased for $10 by request via email.